XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Contacts get_contact_by_contact_number(xero_tenant_id, contact_number)

-Allows you to retrieve a single contact by Contact Number in a Xero organisation
+Retrieves a specific contact by contact number in a Xero organisation

 ### Example